 I published my first Open Source project, Umbraco Interaction Layer, in 2008, which provided a LINQ interface to Umbraco.
 Through this I was invited to join the Umbraco CMS Open Source project where I developed a more fully-featured LINQ provider for Umbraco as well as being invited to their annual conference in 2009, CodeGarden, in Copenhagen.

 Since then I’ve published a lot of my code to GitHub.
-Some of my highlight projects are:
+Some of my current and highlight projects are:

-• It works in a similar vain to SQL migration tools by tracking steps that have previously been run and avoiding re-running them
+- Works in a similar vein to SQL migration tools by tracking steps that have previously been run and avoiding re-running them

 Public Speaking

-I’ve spoke at a number of conferences across Australia, New Zealand, Europe and America.
+I’ve spoken at conferences across Australia, New Zealand, Europe, and North America.
 Some of my speaking highlights include:

-I also speak quite frequently at User Groups in Sydney, some of which are available online.
+I also speak at user groups in Sydney, some of which are available online.

 DDD Sydney